devovevo/P3-linear-swe-solver-solutions/README.md

 - `--output`: the file to save your $h$ grid to (defaults to not saving)
 - `--save_iter`: the number of iterations between saving your file

 Finally, look at `Makefile`!
-It will make (lol) compiling everything very easy.
+It will take care of compiling everything correctly for you.
 If you don't already have a `build/` directory, create one, because that is where it will put your files.
 The targets it uses are:
 - `basic_serial`
 - `serial`
 - `mpi`